-Important: We need your Club Number at a minimum, and as many details as possible.
+Important: when posting, please provide your Club Number at a minimum, and as many details as possible.

-For further info please read This page before posting.
+For further info, please read This page before posting.

 Closing Contact Us form loads home page in Chrome